What Factors Determine If You Will Get Life in Prison If Convicted of Sex with a Child?

 California Penal Code 288.5 defines the crime of continuous sexual abuse of a child as engaging in 3 or more acts of substantial sexual conduct with a child under 14 years that occurs over three months or more.

 The unlawful conduct has to occur from somebody who resides in the same home or has regular access to the child.
-This felony sex offense is punishable by up to 16 years in a California state prison if convicted.
+If convicted, this felony sex offense is punishable by up to 16 years in a California state prison.

 Penal Code 288 PC, which is related to this statute, makes it a crime to commit just one lewd or lascivious act with a child under 14 and punishable by up to ten years of imprisonment.

-However, PC 288.5 makes it a more serious offense for someone with access to continuously sexually abuse a child under fourteen.
+However, PC 288.5 makes it a more serious offense for someone with access to continuously sexually abusing a child under fourteen.
 These criminal charges become much more severe with more alleged acts.

 If you are convicted of PC 288.5, continuous sexual abuse of a child, there will be a mandatory requirement to register as a sex offender under Penal Code 290 PC.